Factbox: Airlines suspend flights due to coronavirus outbreak

 – Taiwan’s China Airlines <2610.TW> was banned from flying to Italy its government included Taiwan in China’s virus area.

-– Tajikistan suspended all flights to and from Iran until the situation stabilises, its aviation agency said on Feb.
+– Tajikistan suspended all flights to and from Iran until the situation stabilizes, its aviation agency said on Feb.
 24.

 – Turkish Airlines <THYAO.IS> extended a cancellation of flights to Iranian cities, with the exception of flights to Tehran, until March 10.